valeralabs/hardlight/README.md

 HardLight has two data models:

 - RPC: a client connects to a server, and can call functions on the server
-- Subscriptions: a client connects to a server, and can subscribe to events from the server
+- Events: the server can push events of specified types to clients

-An example: multiple clients subscribe to a "chat" event using Subscriptions.
-Clients use an RPC function `send_message` to send a message, which will then persisted by the server and sent to all clients subscribed to the "chat" event.
+An example: multiple clients subscribe to a "chat" event using Events.
+The connection state holds user info and what chat threads the user wants events for.
+Clients use an RPC function `send_message` to send a message, which will then persisted by the server and sent to subscribed clients.

 HardLight is named after the fictional [Forerunner technology](https://www.halopedia.org/Hard_light) that "allows light to be transformed into a solid state, capable of bearing weight and performing a variety of tasks".